So, what’s Customer Journey Optimization, you ask?

 Your Marketing Person would like to send emails to a certain segment of customers but hasn’t got the data to support that segmentation, and doesn’t know how to acquire that data without bothering the developer, who is over-allocated.

-Enter the role of the Funnel Hacker.
+Enter the role of the Customer Journey Optimizer.

 To empower non-technical team members to experiment and iterate without developer involvement.

 This may sound like it’s too good to be true, but with a little bit of up front effort, you can change the entire way you startup operates, and enable it to move faster.

 While Growth Hacking is focused on bringing as many eyeballs to your site as possible, Customer Journey Optimization wants to make the most of the eyeballs that come your way and convert as many of them as possible, and then once converted, extract as much value as possible.